 A vaginal hysterectomy is a surgical procedure that is performed at Winter Haven Hospital and Bartow Regional Medical Center involving the removal of the uterus surgically through the vagina.
 It is performed if the uterus is not greatly enlarged and can be performed if the medical conditions are not related to cancer.
 It has fewer complications, requires a shorter hospital stay, and allows a faster recovery when compared to the removal of the uterus through an abdominal incision (abdominal hysterectomy).
 A vaginal hysterectomy can also be used by Dr. Booker to remove one or both ovaries as well as fallopian tubes.
 This procedure is called a bilateral salpingo-oophorectomy (BSO).

 Some surgeons perform a laparoscopically assisted vaginal hysterectomy (LAVH) to assist with the vaginal hysterectomy procedure.
 This is done because the use of a laparoscope helps the surgeon to more easily see the uterus, ovaries, and tissues that surround these organs.

 Are you a candidate for a Hysterectomy Procedure in Winter Haven, FL?

-If a hysterectomy has been recommended for you or you would like more information regarding the minimally invasive procedure, please contact Dr. Booker of Winter Haven OBGYN.
+If a hysterectomy has been recommended for you or you would like more information regarding the minimally invasive procedure, call (863) 299-1107 to request an appointment at Winter Haven Obstetrics & Gynecology.
 Dr. Booker has years of experience performing hysterectomy procedures for women in the Winter Haven, FL area who may be suffering from fibroids, pelvic pain, pelvic prolapse, cancer, and other conditions.